Mark Bittman: Books

 Bittman has written and co-written 16 books and cookbooks.
-Bittman's most recent cookbook, How to Cook Everything Fast, was released October 7, 2014.
-In 2005 he published the books The Best Recipes in the World and Bittman Takes on America's Chefs, and hosted the Public Television series Bittman Takes on America's Chefs, which won the James Beard Award for best cooking series.
-In 2007 he published How to Cook Everything Vegetarian: Simple Meatless Recipes for Great Food, which was nominated for a James Beard Foundation Award (General) in 2008.
+His most recent cookbook, How to Cook Everything Fast, was released October 7, 2014.
+In 2005 he published The Best Recipes in the World and Bittman Takes on America's Chefs, and hosted the Public Television series Bittman Takes on America's Chefs, which won the James Beard Award for best cooking series.
+In 2007 he published How to Cook Everything Vegetarian: Simple Meatless Recipes for Great Food, which was nominated for a James Beard in 2008.

-In 2009 he published the book Food Matters, which covers food-related topics such as environmental challenges, lifestyle diseases, overproduction and over-consumption of meat and simple carbohydrates.
+In 2009 he published Food Matters, which covers food-related topics such as environmental challenges, lifestyle diseases, overproduction and over-consumption of meat and simple carbohydrates.
 He also began the TV series Kitchen Express.
-Bittman has written the books The Minimalist Cooks at Home, The Minimalist Cooks Dinner and The Minimalist Entertains.
+Bittman has written The Minimalist Cooks at Home, The Minimalist Cooks Dinner and The Minimalist Entertains.
 In 2010 Bittman created The Food Matters Cookbook, an expansion of the principles and recipes in his prior book.
-In 2021, he published Animal, Vegetable, Junk: A History of Food, from Sustainable to Suicidal, in which he argues that free market capitalism and corporate farming contribute to the major public health and environmental issues in modern agriculture.
+In 2021, he published Animal, Vegetable, Junk: A History of Food, from Sustainable to Suicidal, in which he argues that corporate farming contributes to the major public health and environmental issues in modern agriculture.

 VB6

 Bittman has authored VB6: Eat Vegan Before 6:00 (2013) and The VB6 Cookbook (2014), where he recommends a flexitarian diet.
-The idea behind VB6 is to eat vegan food before 6pm and any food afterwards while limiting processed foods.
+The idea behind VB6 is to eat vegan food before 6pm and any food afterwards, while limiting processed foods all day.
 It was nominated for a James Beard Award (Focus on Health) in 2014.

 The British Dietetic Association named the VB6 diet as one of the "Top 5 Worst Celebrity Diets to Avoid in 2015".

 Personal life

 Bittman is a graduate of Stuyvesant High School (1967) and Clark University.
 He lived in Berkeley, California from 2015 to 2017 and has two adult daughters from a prior marriage.

 Bittman runs marathons, is a licensed pilot, and now lives in Cold Spring, New York.

 Bittman is Jewish, and his grandparents emigrated from Ukraine and Romania.
-He claims to follow his VB6 diet.
+He follows his VB6 diet.